lnus/stalker.nvim/README.md

 - Live tracking for mode switching
 - Live tracking for (some) motions
 - Store usage statistics to disk
+- Send periodic sync data to a web endpoint
-- Send real-time data to a web endpoint
+- Send realtime data to a web endpoint

 ### Tracked data